-Santa Clara Valley Water District, California, USA – Exploring options for the future
+Santa Clara Valley Water District, California, USA – early testing for potable reuse, now supplying non-potable water

 The Silicon Valley Advanced Water Purification Center is a state-of-the-art facility, which came online in March 2014.
 The facility takes secondary-treated wastewater and purifies it to a very high quality by using microfiltration, reverse osmosis, and ultraviolet disinfection technologies.
 The result is 8 million gallons (30 million litres) a day of highly purified water that is expected to match California drinking water quality standards.

 The facility is the largest of its kind in Northern California.
-It has dual purposes: (1) to enhance the quality and expand the use of non-potable recycled water, and (2) to demonstrate proven technologies and the ability of the Santa Clara Valley Water District to produce purified water that can potentially be used to expand drinking water supplies.
+During its initial years of operation it served dual purposes: (1) to enhance the quality and expand the use of non-potable recycled water, and (2) to demonstrate proven technologies and the ability of the Santa Clara Valley Water District to produce purified water that can potentially be used to expand drinking water supplies.

 purewater4u.org